tadeugr/dugaire/README.md

 #### Covered by automated tests

 *You may install any version available.
-The commands bellow only describes versions included in the automated testsß.*
+The commands bellow only describes versions included in the automated tests.*

 ```
 dugaire build --from=ubuntu:20.04 --with-kubectl=latest